Knepp Wildland: History and results

-In 2001 the 370 acre Repton park around the old castle was seeded with grass seed and a local wild meadow seed mix; by the end of the year all the internal fences had been removed from the park and deer from Petworth House had been introduced.
+In 2001, the 370 acre Repton park around the old castle was seeded with grass and a local wild meadow seed mix; by the end of the year all the internal fences had been removed from the park and deer from Petworth House had been introduced.

 Further inspired by a visit to the Oostvaardersplassen nature reserve in the Netherlands in 2002 and by the work of Dutch ecologist Dr Frans Vera, Burrell set about establishing a 'hands-off', naturalistic grazing system across the entire estate.
-He used free-roaming herds of old English longhorns, Exmoor ponies and Tamworth pigs as proxies for the aurochs, tarpan and wild boar that would once have roamed the British countryside, as well as red and fallow deer.
+He used free-roaming herds of old English Longhorn cattle, Exmoor ponies and Tamworth pigs as proxies for the aurochs, tarpan and wild boar that would once have roamed the British countryside, as well as red and fallow deer.

-In 2003 the project received additional funding from the Countryside Stewardship Scheme to extend the park restoration to all of the Middle Block and also the Northern Block.
-English Long Horn Cattle were added in the same year. along with 6 Exmoor ponies.
-Two Tamworth sows followed, along with a further 23 Longhorn Cattle in the Northern Block in 2004.
+In 2003, the project received additional funding from the Countryside Stewardship Scheme, to extend the park restoration to all of the areas known as the Middle Block and the Northern Block.
+English Longhorn cattle were added in the same year. along with six Exmoor ponies.
+Two Tamworth sows followed, along with a further 23 Longhorn cattle in the Northern Block in 2004.